 The holiday season is upon us.
 However you do or don’t celebrate it, our culture is full of ideas of what to give to others.
-But how do you practice the strategies for giving and nurturing your intimate relationship?
+But how do you practice the strategies for giving and nurturing your relationship?
 What qualities and characteristics are most important to you in your relationship?

-- Extend Your Love Fully
+Extend Your Love Fully

-- Open Your Heart Fearlessly
+Open Your Heart Fearlessly

-- Tell Them What They Mean to You
+Tell Them What They Mean to You

-- Support the Other’s Independence
+Support the Other’s Independence

-you can also advocate for each other in fulfilling each of our life purposes, as part of living fully and being true to ourselves.
+you can also advocate for each other in fulfilling each of our life purposes, as part of living fully and being true to yourselves.
 Accepting and being supportive of each other’s projects can lead to feedback that is enjoyable, helpful and beneficial.
-Your intimate partner may come with meaningful and nurturing relationships with their own family and friends that can enrich your life too.
+Your intimate partner may have meaningful and nurturing relationships with their own family and friends that can enrich your life too.
 Acknowledge that they might want private time with these people.

-- Enjoy Special Time Together
+Enjoy Special Time Together

 Don’t forget to have fun together.
 For intimate partners it’s especially important to investigate new adventures you can do together.
 Do other things in addition to dinner and a movie for your “date night”.
 Special time can include problem-solving sessions, whenever one or both of you are experiencing the problem.
-Close relationships provide an opportunity to explore our humanity, our need for fun and lightness, to balance our seeking an understanding of life.
+Close relationships provide an opportunity to explore your humanity, your need for fun and lightness, to balance our seeking an understanding of life.

-- Keep Sex Vibrant
+Keep Sex Vibrant

 You deserve the best trained relationship coaches if you’re planning to invest time and money in your relationship.
-If you’re not ready to book an appointment, call us on 0421 961 687 to book a FREE 10 minute phone consultation to discuss how we may be able to assist you.
+If you’re not ready to book an appointment, call us on 0421 961 687 to book a FREE 15 minute phone consultation to discuss how we may be able to assist you.